Getting started: Linear ODE inversion

 posterior_obs_std_enis = std(prior_ens_obs, weights(importance_weights), 2)[:,1]

-One of the key benefits of the standard problem interface is that we can very easily switch to a different algorithm by changing a single line of code.
+One of the key benefits of the standardized problem type interface is that we can very easily switch to a different algorithm by changing a single line of code.
 Here, we solve the same inference problem instead with the ensemble smoother w/ "multiple data assimilation" (ES-MDA).

 Now we extract the posterior ensemble and compute the relevant statistics.